-8. Wrap a scrap of fabric around the bottom half as a skirt and glue down.
+8. Wrap a scrap of fabric around the bottom half as a skirt and glue it down.

 9. Make a pointy tube of fabric around the head as a headscarf and stick in place.

-10. Fold the headscarf down and stick in place.
+10. Fold the headscarf down and stick it in place.

 11. Twist together 3 embroidery threads 4 cms long and wrap around the head scarf!